| Mount

 Patriots

-Take Home First Ever 1A Title
+Take Home First Ever 1A Title By Andrew Aragon Deseret News Cedar City -

 The folks who complained about a private school winning the 1A State

 basketball championship last season won't be happy about this.
+But Mt.
+Vernon

 fans will.
+The Patriots

 defeated Manila 65-50 on Saturday for the school's first basketball